th2-net/th2-common-j/README.md

 1. Also note that `generated_configs` directory will be created to store `.json` files with configs from Kubernetes.
 Those files are overridden when `CommonFactory.createFromKubernetes(namespace, boxName)` and `CommonFactory.createFromKubernetes(namespace, boxName, contextName)` are invoked again.

+1. User needs to have necessary access to read CRs and secrets from the specified namespace.

 After that you can receive various Routers through factory properties:
 ```
 var messageRouter = factory.getMessageRouterParsedBatch();